djmaity/md-davis/docs/source/guides/electrostatics.rst

             surface_potential = '<OUTPUT_DIR>'

 #.
 The total and mean electrostatic potential per residue is calculated
-    when the data is :ref:`collated <md-davis collate>` into an HDF file.
+    when the data is :ref:`collated <guides/collate:md-davis collate>` into an HDF file.

     .. code-block::